hrefjeff/sfv/footsieshandbook/notes.md

 don't spring for the first opportunity to make a major move.
 It could be a trap.
 Test the waters by whiffing a single low jab counter-bait or simply block patiently to see what your opponent has in mind.
 Sometimes remaining calm through a tense moment is all it takes to avoid defeat.

+# Rules

+1. Never get predictable
+2. Dictate where the match will be fought
+3. Constantly monitor your opposition's state of mind
+4. Tactics are more reliable than gimmicks, so build your gameplan around tactics
+5. Forget about winning or losing.
+Go all out or don't even bother.
+6.